 Wilfried Karmaus – Thinker, Dreamer, Doer

-Dr. Wilfried Karmaus is an epidemiologist, trained as physician in Germany and as
+Dr. Wilfried Karmaus is an epidemiologist, trained as a physician in Germany and as

-epidemiologist in Chapel Hill, NC.
-His interest covers environmental exposures and health outcomes, mainly in the life span from
+an epidemiologist at UNC in Chapel Hill, NC.
+His interest covers environmental exposures and health outcomes in the life span from pre-conception

-pre-conception to adolescence (maternal and child health).
-The overarching objective
+to adolescence (maternal and child health).
+The overarching objective of this research

-of this research is to understand the role of pre- and postnatal exposures and to
+is to understand the role of pre- and postnatal exposures and to re-set their adverse

-(changes on top of the DNA), in particular DNA methylation.
-On the one hand, DNA methylations
+the DNA) with emphasis on DNA methylation.
+On the one hand, DNA methylations constitute

-constitute a memory of past exposures; on the other hand DNA methylations modify the
+a memory of past exposures; on the other hand DNA methylations modify the risks related

-risks related to genetic variants.
-Whereas the DNA sequence provides the blueprint,
+to genetic variants.
+Whereas the DNA sequence provides the blueprint, epigenetic information

-epigenetic information instructs on how, where, and when the blueprint is used.
-Given
+instructs on how, where, and when the blueprint is used.
+Given an identical blueprint,

-production or a production of altered proteins.
-Interestingly, DNA methylation can
+in production of altered proteins (spliced variants).
+Interestingly, DNA methylation

-be inherited.
-As a consequence, it may be that our grand-parents are responsible for
+can be inherited.
+As a consequence, it may be that our grand-parents are responsible

 His research has shown that explanatory models including genetic and epigenetics information accounts a much larger proportion of

-The data of these studies (for instance genome-wide DNA methylation and multiple genes
+The data of the studies described below (for instance genome-wide DNA methylation

-dedicated students will critically advance our understanding of environmental exposures,
+and dedicated students will critically advance our understanding of environmental

 Another dream is to test in specific trials whether we can re-set parts of the DNA methylation